Kar1stan/WebdriverAndroidTest/README.md

 ## 💻 Pre-requisites

-Before you use this project you need to have Android Studio installed in your computer.
+Before you use this project you need to have Android Studio installed in your computer and download app-staging-debug.apk file.

 ### Git clone
 This will clone the project, install NPM packages and also the Webdriver.io which is required to run the test.